 Well now you've done it.
 You broke a nail.
 You don't want to cut it off because then you'll have one stumpy nail .
 Let me show you a quick way to fix a broken nail.

-Here’s the scenario: You’re about to embark on a weekend filled with glamorous activities including going to the theatre, attending an art gallery opening, shopping for a new Mercedes, getting custom fit for a wig made out of hair sheared from a cross between a Himalayan Yak and Goldilocks, followed by drinks with one eyed Count, and shopping for solid gold polo ponies.
+Here's the scenario: You're about to embark on a weekend filled with glamorous activities including going to the theatre, attending an art gallery opening, followed by drinks with a one eyed Count, and shopping for solid gold polo ponies.

 Cut your tea bag to the size of the nail bed that's broken.
 In my case it's the teeny, tiny pinkie nail.

 Apply a small drop of Super Glue to your nail.
 You probably only have regular squeeze out super glue at home.
 Order a bottle of brush on super glue for future breaks.
 It's easier and more precise to apply.

 Swish it around your nail so it covers the whole thing.

 Using your tweezers, place the tea bag on your nail bed.

 It's a bit messy but that's O.K.
 It's all getting covered up.
 Also, if your break is a bit further up on the nail than mine, you can cut your tea bag slightly larger so you can wrap the tea bag onto the underside of the nail as well, creating a stronger mend.
 My break was right down to the quick so this technique couldn't be used.

 Grab your Super Glue again and put another drop of glue on.
 Spread it around.